-These days, things have gotten much busier, and wanting to keep up with the times and technology, the Devil is now sending diabolically clever emoji’s to signal his approval.
+Life is busier and more complicated these days, and so, wanting to keep up with the times and technology, the Devil is now sending diabolically clever emoji’s to signal his approval.

-The task at hand, as it has been for many years, is two-fold:
+The task at hand, as always, is two-fold:

 (B) Failing that, surround said leaders with enough toxicity that they can only survive by building walls of protection around themselves.

-The caller hangs up, tingling with a rush of self-righteous adrenaline—“I really
+The caller hangs up, tingling with a rush of self-righteous adrenaline — “I really gave them a piece of my mind held them accountable.”

 And Satan sends an emoji.